 Madagascar is one of the most bio-diverse countries on earth.
-Home to thousands of species of plant and animal life; of which; about 80 percent are not found anywhere else on the planet.
-This makes it a true nature-lovers paradise.
+Home to thousands of species of plant and animal life.
+Of which about 80 percent are not found anywhere else on the planet.
+This makes it a true nature lovers paradise.

 Lemurs are the most famous animal unique to Madagascar and there are about 50 different types.
 Other exotic creatures include Dwarf Chameleons, Giant Jumping Rats, and Tomato Frogs.
 These are mainly, but not only; found in Southern Madagascar.

-The island extends 1,000 miles in length and 360 miles at its largest width; which is more than twice the size of Great Britain!!
+The island extends 1,000 miles in length and 360 miles at its largest width.
+Which is more than twice the size of Great Britain!!
 Madagascar is famous for pepper, vanilla, and of course; lemurs.
 The main languages spoken are Malagasy and French.

 With 5,000 kilometers of coast, the beaches in Madagascar are uncrowded and a major attraction for divers and sunbathers.
 The main beach holiday towns and resorts are in Northern Madagascar.